Can you improve capacity by 98% without hiring a single person? This article explores how…

 There are two solutions to this problem to unwind the cycle of more people and higher utilisation resulting in less value and higher wait times.

 The first is largely unpopular, but is the best solution.
 The answer is to provide a single backlog for the teams, this is a product backlog.
 Each team is a generalising specialist team and can therefore work on any item in that backlog.
 Each item is a slice of value through the system.
-Teams are largely independent of each other, being able to complete the entre range of skills needed to produce value.
-Each team has their own view into the backlog, and so doesn’t have to view the entre thing, but in effect, they are working from the one single backlog.
+Teams are largely independent of each other, being able to complete the entire range of skills needed to produce value.
+Each team has their own view into the backlog, and so doesn’t have to view the entire thing.
+In effect, however, they are working from the one single backlog.
 In this solution, we are removing the queues altogether.
 This is provided with the framework Large Scale Scrum.

 Queues are removed because each team is not dependent (or in practice, hardly dependent) on any other teams for the entire feature.